Here's what we've done with our money

 We are a modern family from San Francisco.
-Jenni is a financial advisor with Sincerus Advisory, a fee-only comprehensive financial planning firm.
+Jenni is a financial advisor.
 Previously, she worked in tech where she was named “Hero of the 500s” by Fortune Magazine for her corporate and community contributions.
-Lisa is a money coach, using her skills as a behavioral therapist and social worker to help people develop spending habits that they can feel good about.

 After experiencing how financial planning afforded us the freedom to make a leap from salaried security, take our family around the world, and pursue dream ventures from filmmaking to bicycle rides – it’s now our mission to help others make their greatest dreams a financial reality.